 Stop Trying to Squeeze CE into Main Campus Systems

 Your phone links with your car, your speakers, and maybe even your fridge.
-Same with your Gmail account, same with your Spotify, same with your Facebook.
+Same with your Gmail, Spotify and Facebook account.
 Seamless simplicity is our new normal.

 In higher education, the first attempt at this kind of integration was the Enterprise Resource Planning (ERP) system.
 The ERP system came onto the scene about 20 years ago to simplify operational management for main campuses.
 At the time, there were only two options: ERP or best-of-breed, where institutions would have to manage several—sometimes dozens—of independent tools that did one specific thing very well.
 While it’s up for debate how well ERP systems have worked for main campuses, they’ve really slowed innovation and growth for CE divisions.